ShaikAbbas2092/task-8-Maven-build-in-jenkins/README.md

-# hello-java-maven Jenkins Pipeline Project
+# Maven Jenkins Pipeline Project

 This project demonstrates how to build a simple Java Maven application using Jenkins Pipeline.